The first mini labradoodle was bred in the early 1990s - almost immediately after standard labradoodles became popular.

 Mini Labradoodle Puppies

 Mini labradoodle puppies are incredibly small and rather delicate.
 Although your pup will want to play, you should make sure to supervise all activities to keep them from getting hurt.
-Take your dog to a safe, grassy area to let them get all of their energy out.
-As they get older, you’ll be able to give them free run of your house with next to no problems.
+Take your dog to a safe, grassy area to let them get all of its energy out.
+As they get older, you’ll be able to give them a free run of your house with next to no problems.

-Mini Labradoodles and Children
+Children and Mini Labradoodles

 With that said, it’s never a good idea to leave a dog alone with unsupervised children.
 Kids like to pull on the floppy ears that Doodle dogs are known for, and testing your pup’s patience is never a good idea.
 If you notice that your dog is getting tired, try to rescue them from the situation before it goes south.